MingliangLiang3/GLIP/README.md

 # Evaluation

 We use [CLIP_benchmark](https://github.com/LAION-AI/CLIP_benchmark/tree/main) to evaluate CLIP, FLIP and GLIP on a standard set of datasets on different tasks.

+# Reference
+[1] Li, Xianhang and Wang, Zeyu and Xie, Cihang.
+An inverse scaling law for clip training.
+NeurIPS 2024